MultiSafepay/docs/api/general/error-reference.md

 hidden: false
 ---

-This page lists error codes you may encounter in transaction responses or statuses, or under **Offline actions** in your MultiSafepay dashboard, possible causes and how to resolve them.
+This page lists error codes you may encounter in transaction responses or statuses, or under **Notification history** in your MultiSafepay dashboard, possible causes and how to resolve them.

 ---
 ### 1000: Unknown error